jaycollett/ESPMQTTSense/README.md

 # ESPMQTTSense
-ESP8266 based environment sensor using the BME280 and MQTT communication
+ESP8266 based environment sensor using the BME280 and MQTT communication.
+Designed to populate sensor data in my HASS.IO system.
+More details can be found in my blog post about this project [here](https://www.jaycollett.com/2018/03/cheap-environment-sensing-with-esp8266-mqtt).

 **BOM**
 ----------